Chris Llewellyn: Llanelli

 In June 2010, he left Neath by mutual consent to sign for Llanelli.
 Llewellyn scored in the 2010–11 UEFA Europa League second leg tie against FK Tauras Tauragė.

 He joined Aberystwyth Town on loan in January 2012.
 He left Llanelli in June 2012 after being released.

 West End

 In June 2012, Llewellyn was appointed player-assistant manager at Welsh Football League side West End alongside manager Anthony Wright.

 Coaching career

 In December 2012, Llewellyn joined Swansea City as a full-time youth coach.
 In February 2014, Llewellyn became manager of Swansea City Under 21s.
 Llewellyn replaced Kristian O'Leary who was promoted to the role of Assistant First Team Coach.

 In 2015, the Under-21s won the 2014–15 Professional U21 Development League 2.
 In doing so, the under-21s became the first Swansea City Academy age-group to win an English national development trophy.

 Ahead of the 2015–16 season, Llewellyn took charge of the under-18s team alongside Eric Ramsay.

-On 12 August 2021 Swansea City Ladies appointed Chris Llewellyn as head coach.
+On 12 August 2021 Swansea City Ladies appointed Chris Llewellyn as head coach, but he left after less than a month in charge.